3849 EDWARDS ROAD

-While in town, why not catch a Cincinnati Reds Baseball, Cincinnati Bengals Football or a Cincinnati Cyclones Hockey game?
+While in town, why not catch a Cincinnati Reds Baseball, Cincinnati Bengals Football, an FC Cincinnati soccer, or a Cincinnati Cyclones Hockey game?

 Located in scenic Eden Park, the Cincinnati Art Museum features an unparalleled art collection of more that 60,000 works spanning 6,000 years.

 Also located in Eden Park, Krohn Conservatory is a nationally recognized showcase of more than 3,500 plant species from all over the world.
 The palm, tropical, desert and orchid houses exhibit permanent displays of exotic plants in natural settings, complete with a 20-foot rainforest waterfall.